 When a wrongful death claim is anticipated, it is crucial to preserve evidence and quickly begin an investigation into the cause of the accident.
 In addition, it is imperative to file a law suit prior to the statue of limitations deadline.
 If a loved one has been a victim of wrongful death, call us at (214) 747-5240 or submit a simple case form online.

 If your loved one has been the victim of wrongful death, you may be entitled to substantial compensation, but you must either settle or file suit before the statue of limitations expires.
-Don’t delay; call our wrongful death lawyers in Dallas, Plano and Fort Worth now to schedule your free consultation.
+Don’t delay; call our wrongful death lawyers in Dallas, Plano, Frisco, and Fort Worth today.